belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Verify smooth transitions:
   - Check that color changes are smooth (not jarring)
   - Verify no flash of incorrect theme on page load
-- Test with Headless UI components:
+- Test with all components:
   - Open dropdowns/modals and verify they respect dark mode
   - Check that components rendered outside main DOM tree (if any) receive dark mode styles